BrunildaBalliu/FastGxC/README.md

 FastGxC works in two steps.
 In the first step, expression is decomposed into shared and context-specific components.
 In the second step, eQTLs are separately mapped on these components.

-*Step 1 - Decomposition: * For each individual, decompose the phenotype of interest (e.g. gene expression) across C contexts (e.g. tissues or cell-types) into one context-shared and C context-specific components by running.
+*Step 1 - Decomposition:* For each individual, decompose the phenotype of interest (e.g. gene expression) across C contexts (e.g. tissues or cell-types) into one context-shared and C context-specific components by running.

   ```
-  project_directory="/Users/bballiu/Documents/GitHub/FastGxC/"
+  project_directory=your_project_directory
   exp_file_name="expression.txt"
   Rscript decompose_expression.R $project_directory $exp_file_name
   ```